data-forge/data-forge-ts/docs/guide.md

 Data-Forge has various helper functions for parsing string values: `parseInts`, `parseFloats` and `parseDates`.

-You can call these on a `Series`, for example:
+You can call these on a series, for example:

 	var stringSeries = new dataForge.Series(["15", "16"]);
 	assert.isString(stringSeries.first());